Nyctophilus/Portfolio/README.md

 - [ ] effect trail follow mouse
 - [ ] fixed sidebar on the left .... fakely created by dom fragment
 - [ ] timely disappear controllers on idle state
+- [ ] click on img popup a viewer screen with x btn

 ### Timeline